Vivivian1234/10-CT-Task-1_WOF/PROJECT_DOCUMENTATION.md

 ### <u>**1.
 Design brief**</u>
 ### **Provide an overview of your project, including the book you have chosen, the type of user experience you are creating (e.g., website, app, video game), and your target audience.**
 \
 My project is a video game based on the book series Wings of Fire, and is targeted towards young children to middle aged teenagers.
-It will be a 2D platformer game with multiple levels based on each book in the series.
+It will be a 2D exploration platform game with multiple levels based on each book in the series.
 Wings of Fire is a series where each book is in a different character’s POV, so each level will be designed and planned based on what progressed in their book.

 ### <u>**2.
 Book choice and Justification**</u>
 ### **Identify the name of the book and author.**